-Thanks to the investments made into developing new fields and strengthen existing ones, the total storage capacity at the end of 2017, including strategic storage, reached 16.7 billion cubic metres (+ 0.2 billion cubic metres compared to 2016).
-Again in 2017, the new integrated service was offered: by an auction process the corresponding storage capacity is linked to every regasification slot.
+Thanks to the investments made into developing new fields and strengthen existing ones, the total storage capacity at the end of 2018, including strategic storage, reached 16.9 billion cubic metres (+ 0.2 billion cubic metres compared to 2017): the largest capacity at the European level.
+Again in 2018, the new integrated service was offered: by an auction process the corresponding storage capacity is linked to every regasification slot.

 A list of indicators was identified to monitor the quality of service provided, automatically compensating customers in the event of non-compliance with service quality standards.